Rodolfo Torresan: Biography

-In 1939 he became head of the Services Office at the Army General Staff, a post he held for nearly four years, after Italy's entry into World War II (10 June 1940) and promotion to brigadier general (January 1, 1941) and major general (November 5, 1942).
+In 1939 he became head of the Services Office at the Army General Staff, a post he held for nearly four years, after Italy's entry into World War II (10 June 1940) and promotion to brigadier general (1 January 1941) and major general (5 November 1942).
 From 15 May 1943 he replaced General Adolfo Naldi at the command of the 29th Infantry Division Piemonte stationed in Patras, in occupied Greece.

 Following the Armistice of Cassibile, he was captured by the Germans at his headquarters in Patras on 9 September 1943; he was reportedly arrested in his bathroom, feeling sick after a banquet that had been attended by Italian and German officers on the previous evening.
 He was sent to Oflag 64/Z in Schokken, Poland, where he arrived on October 1.
-During his captivity he repeatedly refused proposals to join the Italian Social Republic; his health quickly deteriorated and on 16 October he was hospitalized in the infirmary of Wöllstein, where his illness kept worsening until he died on the night of 22 November 1944.
+During his captivity he repeatedly refused proposals to join the Italian Social Republic; his health quickly deteriorated and on 16 October he was hospitalized in the infirmary of Wolsztyn, where his illness kept worsening until he died on the night of 22 November 1944.
 He was buried in the Salka cemetery, near a small church and the woods adjacent to the camp itself, after a solemn funeral ceremony.
 For having kept to his oath and refusing to collaborate with the Nazis and Fascists, at the cost of his life, he was posthumously awarded a third silver medal of military valor.